 Is there anything more “autumny” than the sight of a pumpkin patch and the taste of apple cider?
 Throw in a trip on a vintage train and you’ve got the ultimate fall experience.
 This is exactly what you’ll get with the Austin Steam Train Association’s Pumpkin Express, a fun-for-all ages sojourn through the Hill Country to the quaint town of Bertram.
 Take your pick from the pumpkin patch at the historic 1912 train depot while you sip some apple cider.
 Then settle in for a relaxing ride back, the perfect time to kick back and relax before your other adventures in Cedar Park.

 The Pumpkin Express isn’t the only excursion the Austin Steam Train Association is offering this fall.
 See the other rides here.

 Root for the Home Team

 If you’re a sports fan, you’ll want to visit Cedar Park.
 Home to two first-rate professional sports teams, there’s plenty of high-octane action to enjoy.
 Find your seats rink side at the state-of-the-art H-E-B Center to see the Texas Stars take on the best of the American Hockey League.
 The Stars, the top affiliate of the NHL’s Dallas Stars.
-The exciting 2018 season kicks off with games on October 6 and 7 at the HEB Center.

 Speaking of future stars, the talented prospects of one of the NBA’s most storied teams hit the hardwood right here in Cedar Park.
 The Austin Spurs, the NBA G League team owned by the San Antonio Spurs, tip off in early November at, you guessed it, the H-E-B Center.
 Having fielded such notable players as current and former San Antonio Spurs Danny Green and Cory Joseph, any Austin Spurs game is a chance to see a potential star in the making.